APPLY NOW FOR 2021-23

 The first part (below) takes just a minute to fill in.
 You'll then receive an e-mail containing a unique link that will allow you to access the second part of our application.

-In the second part, you'll be asked to respond to a few questions about your art and/or curatorial practice and reflect on the role of the artist/curator in society.
+In the second part, you'll be asked to respond to a few questions about your art/curatorial/writing/research practice and reflect on what the space of art and research can offer under current conditions.
 You'll be able to work on this second part online, save your work as you go, make changes, and take as much time as you need before choosing to submit your answers.

 And there are several documents you'll need to get together to upload as well.

 Here's an overview:

 Should you wish to include video documentation of a performance, a link to a film, video or sound piece, and/or scans of a publication (on your website, Vimeo, YouTube or the like), we advise you to embed relevant links in the PDF and to frame each work with a short description.